 However, in recent years the rules have relaxed as US citizens are now permitted to visa Cuba on a legal person-to-person tour.
 This might seem like a win for US visitors on the surface, but in reality, the tours are expensive (often running to thousands of dollars for a relatively short, under 2-week trip) and don’t permit free roaming – you’re definitely on a tour, which isn’t always the best way to explore a country.

 Beyond people-to-people tours, most other US citizens in Cuba have decided to roll the dice and take a risk of not getting caught.

 If that’s for you, here are a few practical tips:

 Don’t worry about visa stamps: despite the US restrictions, the Cuban government is very happy to accept US tourists into its country and to facilitate this, your Cuban entry stamp is placed on a piece of paper that is stapled into your passport and can be removed once you leave.

 Fly from Mexico or Canada: there are cheap and accessible flights to Cuba from Cancun (where I usually fly from) and Canada meaning you don’t have to hijack a boat from Miami, which would definitely add to your list of crimes.

-Be money savvy: spending money is the illegal act for US citizens but clearly you’re going to have to break that rule.
+Be money savvy: spending money is an illegal act for US citizens but clearly, you’re going to have to break that rule.
 Just don’t turn up with US bank cards (which are blocked) or USD.
 Instead, take a different currency (see above for my money tips).